isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Using "unusual and clever" techniques causes surprises, slows understanding by other programmers, and encourages bugs.
-If you really feel the need for an optimization beyond the common techniques, measure to ensure that it really is an improvement, and document/comment because the improvement may not be portable.
+If you really feel the need for an optimization beyond the common techniques, measure to ensure that it really is an improvement, and document/comment because the improvement might not be portable.

 The following tables summarize the advice in the following Guidelines, F.16-21.